nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 1. User requests to rename a tag
 2. AddressBook shows a list of persons with the tag
+3. User confirms that he/she wants to rename the tag
-2. AddressBook requests for the new tag name
+4. AddressBook requests for the new tag name
-3. User enters the requested details
+5. User enters the requested details
-4. AddressBook shows a list of persons with the renamed tag
+6. AddressBook shows a list of persons with the renamed tag
-5. AddressBook requests for confirmation
+7. User confirms the change
-6. AddressBook renames the tag <br>
+8. AddressBook renames the tag <br>
 Use case ends.

 **Extensions**

 1a.
 Tag provided by user does not exist

+5a.
+Proposed new tag name already exists
+  5a1.
+AddressBook requests for a new tag name.
+  5a2.
+User enters the new tag name.
+  Steps 5a1-5a2 are repeated until an appropriate tag name is entered.
+  Use case resumes from step 6.

+5b.
+Proposed new tag name is same as old tag name
+  5b1.
+AddressBook confirms if user wants to rename the particular tag.
+  5b2.
+User confirms the change.
+  Use case resumes from step 4.

 > Use case ends